What is Title IX and CaRRT?

 Title IX ensure that institutions, such as Western Connecticut State University (“the University” or “WCSU”), comply with the law.

-The University President has appointed Mrs. Jesenia Minier-Delgado, the University’s Chief Diversity Officer to serve as the University’s Title IX Coordinator.
+The University President has appointed Mrs. Jesenia Minier-Delgado, the University’s Chief Diversity Officer to serve as the University’s ADA and Title IX Coordinator.

 Mrs. Delgado is responsible for coordinating the University’s compliance with federal and state discrimination and sexual harassment laws.
 Mrs. Delgado will provide WCSU educational programs regarding discrimination and sexual harassment prevention; respond to, investigate and seek resolution to allegations of discrimination and sexual harassment; selecting and overseeing sexual harassment advisors who serve as additional information resources on issues of sexual harassment.
 Oversees all Title IX complaints and reports of gender discrimination, sexual harassment, sexual violence and related allegations of sexual misconduct as they impact students, staff and faculty and/or the academic environment.
 Identifies and addresses any systemic problems relating to complaints and works with other departments to ensure Title IX policies are communicated to all constituencies.
 Communicate with law enforcement personnel and other relevant administrators to assure that reports and complaints of gender discrimination or sexual harassment/violence and related misconduct are handled appropriately.